GaryCraft/songrec-lib/README.md

 ## Credits

 This library is based on the original [SongRec](https://github.com/marin-m/SongRec) project by marin-m.
-This version focuses on providing a clean library interface with enhanced device management capabilities while maintaining the core audio fingerprinting functionality from the original project.
+This version focuses on providing a clean library interface while maintaining the core audio fingerprinting functionality from the original project.